mdn/content/files/en-us/web/accessibility/aria/roles/application_role/index.md

 - Changing attribute values
   - : `aria-activedescendant` is used to manage the focus inside the application container.
 Set in response to keyboard or other application events that change focus or point of interaction.

 >**Note** The `application` role does not have a related HTML widget and thus is completely free form.
-The author of the application must take full responsibility for not letting users get stuck in a focus limbo or trap focus inside something the user cannot exit from.
+The author of the application must take full responsibility for not letting users get stuck in a focus trap inside something the user cannot exit from.
 All aspects of interaction, including returning to the regular web content on other parts of the page, must be handled.
-Use wisely, and cautiously!
+Use wisely, and cautiously, and remember to test!
 ## Examples

 Some prominent web applications that use the application role properly are: